TomHarrop/qos_baits/README.md

 The orthofinder directory will contain a file called `Orthogroups.txt`, which lists target sequences by orthogroup.

-Finding overlaps between different sets of targets is more complex.
+#### b.
+Finding overlaps between different sets of targets

+This is more complex.
 My approach uses the `rtracklayer` R package to read the GFFs from Captus, then uses `GenomicRanges` to convert them into `GRangesList` objects grouped by Name, then the `findOverlaps` method to find overlapping loci.
 See the script `src/find_overlapping_loci.R`.

+#### c.
+Merge loci

+Once you have identified orthologous and/or overlapping loci, you can merge sequences to generate loci.
+This requires renaming sequences according to the format `[sequence_id]-[locus]`.
+See the script `src/merge_extracted_sequences.py` for an example.

+This is my approach:

+- sequences are added to mega353 loci if there is an overlap between the hit and a known mega353 locus
+- if there is no overlap, but they have been grouped into an orthogroup, the orthogroup ID is used as the locus ID
+- sequences that didn't overlap mega353 loci and weren't grouped into orthogroups are left as-is.

+Doing this will make downstream analysis simplier because Captus and Hybpiper both understand the `[sequence_id]-[locus]` format.
+For example, Captus will only extract one sequence per locus, which makes the alignments less complex.

 ## Workflow